The Best Tacos In NYC guide image

 When you get to Taqueria Ramirez in Greenpoint, you’ll see a choricera and comal (both custom made in Mexico City), colorful plates, and a long line.
 Don’t worry, the line moves quickly.
 Get the suadero—which is stewed in lard and spices for three hours and served in a fat-soaked corn tortilla—or order our favorite taco, the tripa, which is blowtorched seconds before it arrives in your hands.
 Every taco costs around $4 or $5, and, after you stop by, you’ll forever view every $20 bill as an opportunity to get a four or five-course dinner here.

 Los Tacos is a Tijuana-style taco shop that started in Chelsea Market in 2013, and you’ll still consistently find lines here any time you go.
-But now they also have locations all around Manhattan—including a very useful spot near Grand Central and one near Times Square.
+But now they also have locations all around Manhattan—including a very useful spot near Grand Central, and others near Times Square and Penn Station.
 Every location looks and feels more or less the same: white tiling, a fast-moving line, a counter where you can stand and eat.
 Your choices are: marinated pork, steak, chicken, or cactus, on flour or corn tortillas.
 We opt for carne asada, adobada, or nopal tacos with all the fixings, but you really can’t make a bad decision here.
-The key, though, is to load up on the salsas at the bar before you dig in.
+The key, though, is to load up on the salsas at the bar.

-If you want to eat the best fish tacos in NYC, you're going to have to get out of Manhattan and hit Rockaway Beach, where you’ll find a restaurant called Tacoway Beach inside of a surf club.
+If you want to eat the best fish tacos in NYC, you're going to have to get out of Manhattan and hit Rockaway Beach, where—during the summer months only—you’ll find a restaurant called Tacoway Beach inside of a surf club.
 Flaky tilapia is heavily battered, fried, and served super crispy in a corn tortilla with slaw, crema, radishes, and lime.
 We recommend ordering all of your tacos "deluxe" with just the right amount of guacamole on top.
 While we don't necessarily suggest doing anything other than ordering as many fish tacos as your body can handle, the chorizo and tofu tacos are solid too.

 Yellow Rose’s tortillas are integral to most of the short, squiggly-font menu.
 Their Sonoran-style flour tortillas are perfectly chewy and blistered, and you should enjoy them in the form of a couple of tacos.
 The space is large, rustic, and the perfect spot for a casual brunch or weeknight dinner.
 Other than the bean and cheese, our favorites are the papas rancheras and the carne guisada.
 The components at play may seem straightforward, but the textures will convince you to come back for more.